KamieShort/from-scratch-guestbook/README.md

 ## Plan

 x Auth Page
-Home Page
+x Home Page
-Private Routes should be its own component
+x Private Routes should be its own component
 X add secrets to netlify and gitHub and yml

 Rubric